 Spring Semester - by or before December 15

 Summer Session - by or before May 1

 These filing dates are after the opening of registration for those semesters so students wishing to have the greatest choice of courses should submit their applications earlier.

 1. In what order should I take courses?

-Your internship should be completed during your last semester.
-You will spend a minimum of 110 hours (3 weeks) in a school library.
+Your practicum should be completed during your last semester.
+You will spend a minimum of 99 hours (3 weeks) in a school library.
 If you do not have successful teaching experience, you will spend additional time in the school library.
-You may request a particular school, but the final decision rests with the McDaniel College internship supervisor and the school district supervisor.
-If you work full time, it's a good idea to begin thinking now of ways that you can complete the three-week internship.
+You may request a particular school, but the final decision rests with the McDaniel College supervisor and the school district supervisor.
+If you work full time, it's a good idea to begin thinking now of ways that you can complete the three-week practicum.

 3. What is the Professional Portfolio?

 SLM 550: Professional Portfolio is designed to showcase everything the candidate has learned throughout the SLM program.
-Candidates organize their portfolio according to the AASL four professional standards, selecting previous class assignments that best represent the standards.
+Candidates organize their portfolio according to the ALA/AASL Standards for Initial Preparation of School Librarians (2010), selecting previous class assignments that best represent the standards.